Free FDLE Warrant Search

-If you have an outstanding arrest warrant in Florida, you can search for the warrant for free on the Florida Department of Law Enforcement (FDLE) website using the Florida Criminal Information Center (FCIC) Public Records Search Page.
+You can search for an outstanding arrest warrant for free on the Florida Department of Law Enforcement (FDLE) website using the Florida Criminal Information Center (FCIC) Public Records Search Page.

-To conduct the search inquiry on FDLE’s FCIC search page, use the subject’s first name, last name, nickname, race, sex, and/or date of birth.
+The information on “wanted persons” is reported to FDLE by law enforcement agencies throughout the state.
+To conduct the search inquiry, use the subject’s first name, last name, nickname, race, sex, and/or date of birth.

-The FDLE’s free searchable database contains information on warrants that remain active throughout the State of Florida.
+The FDLE’s free searchable database contains information on active warrants throughout Florida.
 The information on the FCIC Public Records Search Page is updated every 24 hours.

-If you have an outstanding warrant for your arrest on the FDLE website, then contact an experienced criminal defense attorney at Sammis Law Firm in Tampa, FL.
+If you have an outstanding warrant for your arrest in Florida, contact an experienced criminal defense attorney at Sammis Law Firm in Tampa, FL, for help.

-With offices in downtown Tampa, FL, in Hillsborough County, and in New Port Richey in Pasco County, FL, we represent clients throughout the greater Tampa Bay area.
+Our main office is in downtown Tampa, FL, in Hillsborough County.
+We have additional offices conveniently located in New Port Richey in Pasco County, and Clearwater in Pinellas County, FL.
+Our attorneys fight cases throughout the greater Tampa Bay area.

 Call 813-250-0500 to discuss your case.